dwainetrain/my-js-playground/css-in-depth/notes.md

 EM is a calculated value!
 Meaning it continues to calculate down, ie if body is 16, div is em 1.2, and p within div is em 1.2, div will be 16 * 1.2, and p in div will be 16 * 1.2 * 1.2

 "If you are disciplined enough to style your entire page in relative units like this, the entire page will scale up and down based on the viewport size.
 This can be a huge part of your responsive strategy. - pg.
 41

+Re-read this part, and read again, and put into practice.
+This is cool!
+"You’ve now accomplished a large piece of your responsive strategy without a single media query.
+Instead of three or four hard-coded breakpoints, everything on your page will scale fluidly according to the viewport. - pg.
+46 (pdf 74)

+Here's the magic code:
+:root {
+    /* Takes the root browser font size, 0.5 based on root font and then multiply by view width to get a smooth transition betwee font sizes no media queries! */
+    font-size: calc(0.5em * 1vw);

+}